 You acknowledge that you will not receive paper statements from us regarding the operation of your Card.
 Periodic statements showing the transactions on your Card and the Available Balance are available on the Website.

-Provided you have registered your Card, its balance and transaction history will be made available 24 hours a day, 7 days a week through the Website at no charge (see section 45.2 “Using the Card”).
+Provided you have registered your Card, its balance and transaction history will be made available 24 hours a day, 7 days a week through the Website at no charge (see clause 44.2 “Using the Card”).

 It is your responsibility to regularly review your transaction history to identify Unauthorised Transactions.